 I was there all morning.

-I am pretty sure that the Capitol Police, the Secret Service, the D.C. police, they're very versed in how it handles protesters.
+You know, I am pretty sure that the Capitol Police, the Secret Service, the D.C. police, they're very versed in how it's handled protesters.

 They've been doing it for a long time, and I'm pretty sure they're making sure it's safe.

-If you're intimidated, I'm sorry, but um I'm pretty sure that they're handling it, and as far as I can tell from everybody that I'm talking to who's there, everything is under the case.
+And as far as I can tell from everybody that I'm talking to who's there, everything is unfortunate.

-Amanda, it's it's really I guess comfortable for you to say that, but I've been looking at pictures and images of people with their heads split open and bleeding in the streets and having cops have to come to their rescue.
+Amanda, it's really, I guess, comfortable for you to say that, but I've been looking at pictures and images of people with their heads split open and bleeding in the streets and having cops have to come to their rescue.

 This poor guy last night literally was within an inch of his life of getting beaten by a mob.

-You know, so you can sit back there and say, Well, I'm sorry it's uncomfortable for you.
+You know, so you could sit back there and say, well, I'm sorry, it's uncomfortable for you.

 And I'm not saying you're a part of it, but I am saying that what these people are doing is wrong.

-And so there are a few people who are being violated.
+Okay, so there are a few people who are being violent.

 Not a few.

-A few uh at least a few hundred, if not thousands.
+A few, at least a few hundred, if not thousands.

-No, we've had over a hundred arrests today, but I mean if they're being violent, they would be arrested.
+No, we've had over 100 arrests today, but I mean, if they're being violent, they would be arrested.

 Maybe you've never seen looting when it takes place.